 September 15, 2019

-Huntington Beach State Park is located in Murrells Inlet and it is arguably the most beautiful of the forty-seven South Carolina parks.
+Huntington Beach State Park is located in Murrells Inlet, South Carolina, and it is arguably the most beautiful of the forty-seven state parks.
 The beautiful coast line and marshes are home to numerous species of birds including pelicans, spoonbills and painted buntings.
 As a result, the park is a popular birding destination.
 Located within the park is Atalaya, a National Historic Landmark, which was the home of Archer and Anna Hyatt Huntington.

 All runners will begin the event running along the 5K course, leaving from the start/finish area located a few hundred feet from the Atalaya building.
 This portion of the run will be on paved roads, but otherwise taking you through the canopy of old growth oak trees that are strewn throughout park.
 You will run along the beautiful causeway along Mullet Pond, a popular spot for birding and photography.
 The course turns onto the narrow pedestrian path that bisects Mullet and Mallard ponds.
 If you are lucky maybe you’ll catch a glimpse of an alligator at one of the lookout spots.
 But, keep running.
 This 5K course is flat and fast.
 At the end of the pedestrian path 5K runners will turn left for the finish line.